3rdPix/HOB_Game/HOB_language/README.md

 ## what it's not
 A programming language.
 It cannot compile, nor is related to any executing environment, nor has the basic tools most programming languages work with.
 This is purely to be written within the game and make things work inside an instance of the game.
 ## What it looks like?
 HOB is a game of actions, rather than writing files of code it is intented to be closer to a terminal, therefore, single-line commands will be the general case scenario.
 This does not mean variables can't be created, with their own values and even object instances.
+Now let's try to showcase what the language looks like, and to give an explanation as to why it should be this way.
 Let's take a look at these lines

 **Python**
 ```